CosmicDev404/Space-Explorers/README.md

 # **Space Explorers**
-It is a **pygame** based simulator that employees the basic physical concepts of real world aerospace engineering.
+It is **pygame** based simulator that employs basic physical concepts of real world aerospace engineering.
 This simulator includes 5 planets and basic rocket parts.
 You can get creative and make your own rockets to advance in an adventourous cosmic expedition, but be carefull of weight and fuel balance.

 ---